October 6, 2022

 • Contact information (i.e., phone number, email address)

-• Official incorporation information (i.e., official name and registration number of the company)
+• Official incorporation information (i.e., the official name and registration number of the company)

 What to include in an Impressum depends on the applicable law.
-So, you must check whether your country requires your website to have an Impressum or a similar arrangement, and check what information is required from you to post on your website.
+So, you must check whether your country requires your website to have an Impressum or a similar arrangement and check what information you need to post on your website.
 If you are operating a commercial website in a German-speaking country, it is likely that you must comply with the requirements of Impressum.

-There are similar legal arrangements in other countries even though not necessarily referred to as Impressum/Imprint.
-For example, the French law requires all professional websites (regardless of whether they sell online or not) to have certain information published on their sites.
-This is to ensure that users of the websites can contact websites and that their rights are always protected in relation to site owners.
+Similar legal arrangements exist in other countries, even though they are not necessarily called Impressum/Imprint.
+For example, French law requires all professional websites (regardless of whether they sell online or not) to have certain information published on their sites.
+This is to ensure that users of the websites can contact websites and that their rights are always protected about site owners.

 Information about the entrepreneur (full name and domicile) or official registration name of companies